KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Essentials.md

 KeyboardKit has a ``KeyboardBehavior`` protocol that can be used to determine certain keyboard behaviors.
 It's used by e.g. the ``StandardKeyboardActionHandler`` to make some decisions.

-KeyboardKit automatically creates an instance of this class and binds it to ``KeyboardInputViewController/services``.
+KeyboardKit automatically creates an instance of this class and registers it with ``KeyboardInputViewController/services``.
 You can modify or replace it at any time.